raporpe/defender-for-vm-analyzer/README.md

 print TotalCost = TotalHours*defenderForVMHourlyCost
 ```

-This will calculate the cost of Azure Defender for VM for the Databricks VMs **for the Time Range selected at the top**.
+This calculates the cost of Azure Defender for Server for the Databricks VMs **for the Time Range selected at the top**.
 Remember that if you want to calculate the total cost for a month, the solution will have to be running for a month.

 ## Contributing